|

 Why do you only have 8 tracks?

-most recordings prior to 1966 were made with 4 tracks or less.
-The majority
+Atlantic Records, most recordings prior to 1966 were made with 4 tracks or

-of my favorite recordings were done on 2-, 3-, and 4-track machines.
-I
+less.
+The majority of my favorite recordings were done on 2-, 3-, and 4-track

-believe that the 1" 8-track format offers our clients the best choice
+machines.
+I believe that the 1" 8-track format offers our clients the

-when high fidelity is the primary goal.
-While 2" 16 track is undeniably
+best choice when high fidelity is the primary goal.
+While 2" 16 track is

-a great format, for most artists the extra tape costs do not justify the
+undeniably a great format, for most artists the extra tape costs do not

-luxury of the extra tracks (which will most likely never be necessary).
+justify the luxury of the extra tracks (which will most likely never be

-For other reasons why I prefer 2-, 4- and 8-track recording, check out
+necessary).
+For other reasons why I prefer 2-, 4- and 8-track recording,

 Why don't you have Pro Tools?